5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Errors_And_Signals_And_Traps.md

 error_exit "$LINENO: An Error has occurred."
 ```

-You can surround a variable name with curly braces. ${1:-"Unknown Error"} means that if parameter 1($1) is undefined, substitute the string "Unknown Error" in its
+You can surround a variable name with curly braces. ${1:-"Unknown Error"} means that if parameter 1($1) is undefined, substitute the string "Unknown Error" in its space.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2Mjc3ODA2MSwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbLTEyODAxMTY4MjcsLTIwODg3NDY2MTJdfQ
+==
 -->